Snaiel/ML-Fireballs/README.md

 <br>

-The constants and thresholds used in the pipeline are located in `ML-Fireballs/utils/constants.py` along with their explanations.
+The constants and thresholds used in the pipeline along with their explanations are located in `ML-Fireballs/utils/constants.py`.

 ## Implementation